 A Trustee shall be considered to have a conflict of interest if (a) such Trustee has existing or potential financial or other interests which impair or might reasonably appear to impair such member's independent, unbiased judgment in the discharge of his or her responsibilities to the College, or (b) such Trustee is aware that a member of his or her family, or any organization in which such Trustee (or member of his or her family) is an officer, director, employee, member, partner, Trustee, or controlling stockholder, has such existing or potential financial or other interests.
 For the purposes of this provision, a family member is defined as a spouse, parents, siblings, children, and any other relative if the latter resides in the same household as the Trustee.
 All Trustees shall disclose to the Board any possible conflict of interest at the earliest practical time.
-Furthermore, the Trustee shall absent himself or herself from discussions of, and abstain from voting on, such matters under consideration by the Board of Trustee having a conflict or possible conflict abstained from voting.
+Furthermore, the Trustee shall absent himself or herself from discussions of, and abstain from voting on, such matters under consideration by the Board of Trustees or its committees.
+The minutes of such meeting shall reflect that a disclosure was made and that the Trustee having a conflict or possible conflict abstained from voting.
 Any Trustee who is uncertain whether a conflict of interest may exist in any matter may request the Board or Committee to resolve the question in his or her absence by majority vote.
 Each Trustee shall, at the annual meeting each June, complete and sign a disclosure form provided by the Secretary of the Board of Trustees.